-CIS registration and verification
+CIS registration and verification service

 Most accountants see one or two CIS clients a year.
 They treat the deductions on your invoices as a footnote, file last year, and move on.
+A CIS accountant who lives in the scheme does not.

 That is how refunds get left at HMRC, returns get filed late, and subbies end up on the wrong deduction rate for years without anyone noticing.